MileHacker Logo

 Mobile Connectivity

 China Mobile, China Unicom, China Telecom are main providers.
-Purchase SIM cards with passport registration.
+Purchase SIM cards by showing a passport registration.

 Options for Travelers

-• Local SIM cards economical, local numbers and data plans.
+• Local SIM cards economical, local numbers and mobile data plans.

 • ESIM services (Airalo) immediate connectivity.
 Consider Solis Wi-Fi for portable devices.